Approach

 Discover

-The design is an iterative and non-linear process.
-The first step to solving any problem is understanding it.
-It involves understanding the business perspective, user needs, and how technology can help achieve the goal.
+Design is an iterative and non-linear process.
+The initial step in addressing any problem is understanding it, which encompasses comprehending the business perspective, user needs, and how technology can contribute to achieving the goal.

-During this phase, I may talk to stakeholders, do competitive evaluations, market research, perform heuristic evaluations of the existing design if applicable, look at previous research, help the team identify design opportunities, understand user needs, pain points, and more.
+In this phase, I may engage with stakeholders, conduct competitive evaluations and market research, perform heuristic evaluations of the existing design if applicable, review past research, assist the team in identifying design opportunities, understand user needs and pain points, and more.

-Here are some of the artifacts I deliver in each phase of the design process based on the requirements.
+The following are some of the artifacts I produce in each phase of the design process based on the requirements.

 Personas are often a good way to capture user research.
 This one captured all of the relevant data I had at the beginning of the project in a digestible format.